jongryn/es6/README.md

 4. Total and average length of the town's streets
 5. Size classification of all streets: tiny/small/normal/big/huge.
 If the size is unknown, the default is normal

-All the report data should be printed to the console..
+All the report data should be printed to the console...

 HINT: Use some of the ES6 features: classes, subclasses, template strings, default parameters, maps, arrow functions, destructuring, etc.